apache/allura/pyforge/docs/guides/permissions.rst

 Users can be members of many groups, and both `users` and `groups` can be assigned a list of `permissions` like `"add_subproject"`, `"commit_to_master"`or "admin_users".
-Plugins can define their own set of permissions, for their artifacts.
-Plugins are encouraged to prefix their permissions with the plugin name so for a pluging called "tracker" a good permission name would be `"tracker_edit_ticket"`
+Tools can define their own set of permissions, for their artifacts.
+Tools are encouraged to prefix their permissions with the tool name so for a tool called "tracker" a good permission name would be `"tracker_edit_ticket"`

 Artifacts and ACL's